NEW COUNTRY CLASS OF 2017

+New Country Class of 2017 is a free show.
+Win your tickets on 94.1 KMPS.

-Just announced the next star of the #941ClassOf 2017 : Midland, Adam Craig!
+Just announced the next star of the #941ClassOf 2017: Carly Pearce, Seth Ennis, Midland, Adam Craig!
 October 24th at Snoqualmie Casino, served up by Tito’s Handmade Vodka!
-3 more headliners still to come this week!
+1 more headliner still to come this week!
 Hear the next country star coming to town tomorrow morning at 8:30am!

 Featuring: